rudresh69/SIH2025/frontend/README.md

 - Recharts for data visualization

 ## Smart India Hackathon Project
-This dashboard was created as part of the Smart India Hackathon to demonstrate a rockfall monitoring system for improving safety in open-pit mines.
+This dashboard was created as part of the Smart India Hackathon to demonstrate TRINETRA - a comprehensive geological event monitoring system for improving safety in mining and geological operations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).